Thanks for stopping by. Greetings from a small town in southern New Hampshire - - 60 miles NorthWest of Boston

 Any Old Timers remember ?

-Big impact on me as a young teenage boy listening on kit-built shortwave receivers.
+Made a Big impact on me as a youngster, listening with kit-built shortwave receivers.

 Below is our QTH from the Google Earth satellite.
 To install the tower & LP, we required a very long run of 400 ft. for the "hard-line" and the rotor cable.
 We have 3.5 acres (1.4 hectares) on top of a small hill ("Bear Hill").
 QTH is 700 ft.
 Above Sea Level & 400 ft.
 Above Average Terrain.
 The antenna sees a clear unobstructed path in all directions.